For the music is your special friend

 (The Doors, When the Music’s Over from the album Strange Days, 1967)

 First thing in the morning it’s the squawk from the seagulls, the gush of water as you fill the kettle then turn the radio on.
 Sound is all around us.
 At Junior school I remember hearing Jewish songs like ‘Hava Nagila’ and ‘Shalom Shavarim’.
 The radio played ‘Leader of the Pack’ by The Shangri-La’s and ‘Gaudete’ by Steeleye Span.
-Regular appearences on Top of the Pops meant pocket money bought a 7inch single by Slade or Sweet.
+Watching Top of the Pops meant my pocket money was spent on a 7inch single by Slade or Sweet.
 I still listen to a lot of music today and buy the odd cd.
 Last one I bought was a double, a Best of Bob Dylan.
 I got it at a car boot sale for a quid !
 Bargain.
 There were loads of great songs on so I got my wallet out but only had a £20 note.
 ‘Struggling for change here have you got nothing smaller ?’ said the bloke.
 I searched in my pocket for some change and counted out 90p.
 Holding the note in one hand and the coins in the other.
 He said ‘No chance, I’m not selling that for 90p….. it’s a double album !’
-What value does music hold these days?

 I’ve closed a lot of interviews by asking what does music mean to you or what has music given you ?
 The answers are fired back.
 No chin stroking, no pause for thought, just an instant reply.
 Here are some of them….